Let’s make an easy DIY artificial eucalyptus flowerpot wreath. It’s perfect for the front door!

-However, it will work for fall too with a few additions.
+However, it will work well as a fall wreath with a few additions.

 Are you ready?
 I hope you are as thrilled as I am with this fun idea.

 How about I share the steps to make an easy DIY wreath with you?
-Who loves the idea of a basic wreath?
+Who loves the idea of a spring wreath that works for the summer season?

-Additionally this simple wreath has garlands, flower pots and no glue!
-How fun is this for the front door?
+The best thing, this has garlands, flower pots, and no glue!
+How fun is this?

 Make an Easy DIY Eucalyptus Wreath Using Garland